Sections in this article

 Should the files for a Saddle Stitch Book Plus Cover be supplied in any specific way?

-Files can be supplied as one PDF that contains the inside pages and one that contains the cover, or as a single file that has all of the pages in it.
+Files can be supplied as one PDF containing the inside pages and one that contains the cover, or as a single file with all of the pages in it.
 Either way, the file(s) should be exported directly from the design software as “Single Pages” instead of multi-page spreads (for example, a 5.5x8.5 book should be exported as 5.5x8.5 pages and not as 11x17 spreads that each has 2 pages)